drinkbird/drinkbird.github.io/_posts/blog/2023-04-24-inverted-pyramid-of-problem-solving.md

 Having a preference and advocating for it shows that you've considered the different options, compared their trade-offs, and formed a reasoned judgment about the best course of action.
 It also means you're ready to take responsibility for the decision.
 Yet, the willingness to change your mind highlights your humility and recognition of the collective wisdom of the team.

 This approach fosters an environment where the best ideas win, decisions are made collectively, and everyone feels heard and invested in the outcome.
 However, remember that reaching the Visionary stage doesn't mean your journey is over.
-The inverted pyramid of problem-solving isn't just about climbing to the top, but also about maintaining your position and continuing to develop your skills.
+Climbing to the top of the pyramid is not the only goal.
+Maintaining your position and continuing to develop your skills is the desired destination.
 You may oscillate between stages, or find new heights to explore.
 The key is to keep evolving, keep learning, and keep contributing to your team's success.

 ## Bonus Stage: The Thought-Provoker — "Here's a problem.
 What do you think we should do about this?"